 For this, BCM identifies critical business processes and business processes needing protection including any supporting processes, process steps, and assets (people, technology, infrastructure, supply and service relationships, and information).
 Appropriate precautionary measures are also defined.
 In particular, Security Management works in coordination with the relevant units and process owners to analyze the possible consequences of external and internal threats with relevance for security, such as natural disasters, vandalism, or sabotage.
 Once the extent of potential losses and probability of occurrence have been assessed, preventive measures can be put in place and contingency plans developed.

 The risk owners initiate and execute further measures to contain the risks.
 A wide range of measures are available, depending on the risk type.
 A few examples of these measures are:

 - We tackle market risks with comprehensive sales controlling and intensive customer management.

 - We manage interest and currency risks by means of systematic risk management and hedge them using derivative and non-derivative financial instruments.

-- We also take a whole array of measures to deal with operational risks: For example, we constantly implement operational and infrastructural measures in order to improve our networks; continually enhance our quality management system, the associated controls, and quality assurance; and offer our employees systematic training and development programs.
+- We also take a large number of measures for dealing with operational risks: For example, we improve our networks through continuous operational and infrastructural measures.
+We continuously enhance our quality management, the related controls, and quality assurance.
+We offer our employees systematic training and development programs.

 - We deal with risks from the political and regulatory environment through an intensive, constructive dialog with policymakers and the authorities.

-- We minimize risks in connection with legal proceedings by ensuring suitable support for those proceedings and by designing contracts appropriately in the first place.
+- We endeavor to minimize risks in connection with legal proceedings by ensuring suitable support for proceedings and designing contracts appropriately in the first place.